SearchBlox-Software-Inc/product_discovery_plugin/README.md

 ## Configuration

+### Product Discovery Collection
+- From the SearchBlox Admin Console, create a new collection of type Product Discovery.
+You can use product data in either JSON or CSV format.
+- Configure the unique field for the dataset.
+If using CSV, additional configuration may be required based on the file's formatting.

+### Plugin Configuration

 Configure the `pluginDomain` setting in `facet.js` if deploying to a different server.
-Create a Product Discovery collection and set its ID in the `collection` field.
+Set the ID of your Product Discovery collection in the `collection` field.
 Configure other feature fields as required.

 For detailed documentation of all available configuration options, refer to the [configuration documentation](CONFIG_DOCUMENTATION.md).